 Sen. Ossoff briefed leaders on the bill in February

-Washington, D.C. — U.S. Senator Jon Ossoff’s bipartisan legislation to protect and preserve the Chattahoochee River passed the Senate today.
+Washington, D.C. — U.S. Senator Jon Ossoff’s bill to preserve and protect the Chattahoochee River is now law.

-Sen. Ossoff’s bill will help improve water quality, protect essential public works, and restore ecosystems along the river — which are all vital to Georgia’s drinking water supply, agricultural industry, power generation, and more.
+Sen. Ossoff’s Chattahoochee River Act will help improve water quality, protect essential public works, and restore ecosystems along the river — which are all vital to Georgia’s drinking water supply, agricultural industry, power generation, and more.

-The Senate passed Sen. Ossoff’sChattahoochee River Act with bipartisan support as part of this year’s Water Resources and Development Act Reauthorization.
+The bill was signed into law as part of this year’s Water Resources and Development Act reauthorization.

-“I’m pleased to announce this exciting new program to improve water quality, protect essential public works, and restore ecosystems along the river, which supplies much of our state’s drinking water.
-I thank my colleagues in both parties for supporting my bipartisan legislation,” Sen. Ossoff said.
+“This exciting new program will improve water quality, protect essential public works, and restore ecosystems along the river, which supplies much of our state’s drinking water.
+I thank my colleagues in both parties for supporting my legislation, which is now law,” Sen. Ossoff said.

 In 2019, the National Park Service reported visitors to the Chattahoochee River National Recreation Area added more than $200 million to the local economy, supporting over 2,000 local jobs.